Stages of settling in

 This is the final stage of the settlement curve, when you start to ‘fit’ with your new surroundings and feel at home in New Zealand.

 Being in a relationship can make moving easier.
-But even if it’s a joint decision, there can be tensions if one partner feels they’re following the other to New Zealand at the expense of their own career or lifestyle.
+But even if it is a joint decision, there can be tensions if one partner feels they are following the other to New Zealand at the expense of their own career or lifestyle.

 Giving children a better life is a big reason many parents move to New Zealand.
 Helping your children adapt to the change will be an important part of migrating successfully.

-Fortunately you don't have to handle this one on your own.
+Fortunately you do not have to handle this one on your own.

 Parenting support is available from several organisations in New Zealand.
-Parents Centres are a great place to start, and are available throughout the country.
-Check their website for more information.
+Parents Centres are a great place to start.
+They are available throughout the country.
+Check the Parents Centres website for more information.

-Kiwifamilies is a popular website with information to support parents in finding what is available for kids of all ages here.
+Kiwifamilies is a popular website with information to support parents in finding what is available for children of all ages here.